How Are Railroad Workers Exposed to Asbestos?

 Railroad Workers and Mesothelioma

 Several studies have documented a connection between asbestos exposure among railroad workers and increased rates of asbestos-related diseases, including mesothelioma.
+According to a 2022 report by the European Commission, over 70,000 workers died in 2019 from past exposure to asbestos.

 - A 2015 British Medical Journal study analyzed asbestos-related deaths in Belgian workers from 2001 to 2009.
 According to the data, railroad workers are over three times more likely to die of mesothelioma than the general population.